LBCrion/sfwbar/doc/sfwbar-bluez.rst

   specifies whether the device is trusted by the adapter.
 Returns <boolean>.

 "Connected"
-  specifies whether the device is connected to the adpater.
+  specifies whether the device is connected to the adapter.
 Returns <boolean>.

 "Connecting"
   specifies whether the adapter is currently attempting to connect to the